-When we started, we hypothesized that poor management was the root of classes' issues.
-But we wanted to take a human-centered approach to have a genuine understanding of the dynamic from the gym manager, to the instructor, to the members.
+When starting, we thought that poor management was the root of classes' issues.
+But we took a human-centered approach to have a genuine understanding of the dynamic from the gym manager, to the instructor, to the members.

+We travelled to fitness conventions, big box gyms, and boutique studios to both lead interviews with management, instructors, and class participants.
 I kept research to understand where the root of group fitness classes' problems started.
-Here is where CEO and I discovered it lay in the hands of the instructors.
+Here we discovered it lay in the hands of the instructors.

 User Pain Points: